zopyx/zopyx.txng3.ext/README.txt

 Author
 ------

-zopyx.txng3.ext is written by Andreas Jung for ZOPYX Ltd. & Co.
-KG, Tuebingen, Germany.
+zopyx.txng3.ext is written by Andreas Jung for ZOPYX, Tuebingen, Germany.

 License
 --------